espressomd/espresso/doc/sphinx/system_setup.rst

 A rotational motion is implemented similarly.
 The Velocity Verlet quaternion based rotational method implementation is still used, however, had been modified for the larger :math:`\Delta t` case to be consistent and still the Velocity Verlet-compliant.
+Note: this Brownian dynamics implementation is compatible with particles which have the isotropic moment of inertia tensor only.

 .. _CUDA: